windmill-labs/windmilldocs/docs/integrations/mongodb/index.md

 ![create script customization](./2_3.png)

-Once you're done, click on Save to save the Script to your workspace.
+Once you're done, click on "Save" to save the Script to your workspace.
 You can now use the created Script in your Flows, or as standalone.

 <!-- Links -->